Turbidity Control in Sedimentation Columns by Direction Dependent Models: Empirical Model

-in which for $i= \lbrace 1,2 \rbrace$, $a_i\in \mathbb{R}$ is proportional to the time constant, $b_i\in \mathbb{R}$ is the input gain, $c_i \in \mathbb{R}$ is an offset value, and $d_i \in \mathbb{N}$ is the time delay.
-Notice that the model's delay is also direction dependant.
+For notation simplicity, we drop the $\sigma$ time-dependence in \eqref{Eq:Model}.} For $i= \lbrace 1,2 \rbrace$, $a_i\in \mathbb{R}$ is proportional to the time constant, $b_i\in \mathbb{R}$ is the input gain, $c_i \in \mathbb{R}$ is an offset value, and $d_i \in \mathbb{N}$ is the time delay.
+Notice that the model's delay is also direction dependant. \jesus{Several open-loop experiments were carried out to gather information of the process dynamics}.
 The parameters are obtained by solving a least square optimization problem.
-Figure \ref{Fig:ModelVsData} shows the process and model responses using a validation data set.
+Figure \ref{Fig:ModelVsData} shows the process and model responses using a validation data set \jesus{with a sampling period $T_s = 1\,s$}.
 The identified parameters are summarized in Table \ref{Tab:ParameterSim}.

 {In the following, we propose systematic design procedure to tune a PI controller so that the closed-loop stability is guaranteed.}